 - Metal parts & Rust… if you use your helmet in saltwater check to make sure the rivets are holding up.

 - Fitting material like inner foam liners can be replaced if they are lost or if the inner softer foam has compressed over time.
 You want a secure fit to keep the helmet in place so it can do its job.

 - Try on the helmets you are interested in.
 FIT is the most important part of helmet selection.

 - Get a shop employee to help you fit the helmet correctly… this can take 10 min or more so go in with some time on your hands & when your local shop isn’t to busy.
 Note: one size fits all outfitting may not work for you, someone experienced with fitting helmets will be able to offer suggestions or alternatives to get the fit right for you.

-- Write down the features you want, if you don’t know yet, it helps to sit down and list the type of paddling you intend to do, your skill set & the time of year you paddle.
-This way even if your not sure what you need to get, a knowledgeable shop assistant can help you pick the right helmet.
-Did you know?
-Paddling on the South Fork Gorge October-February… the angle of light on the water can be directly in your eyes.
-Consider a visor or bill on your helmet if you paddle this time of year.
+- Write down the features you want.
+If you don’t know yet it helps to sit down and list the type of paddling you intend to do, your skill set & the time of year you paddle.
+This way even if your not sure what you need to get a knowledgeable shop assistant can help you pick the right helmet.
+Did you know that on the South Fork Gorge, between October and February, the angle of light on the water can be directly in your eyes?
+A visor or larger bill on your helmet is something to consider if you paddle during that time of year.

 Your helmet should fit so well that you can’t stop smiling!

 Feel free to bring your helmet by The River Store and we can help make that old helmet fit like new again OR help you pick out the best new helmet.